Advocacy

-Advocacy efforts focus on accessing supports and services before, during, and after incarceration—including transition support, case management, therapeutic courts, housing and employment assistance, treatment and recovery, peer support, parenting and family reunification, life skills, faith-based and cultural support.
+The Alaska Reentry Partnership advocates for reentry and transition support, treatment and recovery, peer support, case management, therapeutic courts, housing and employment assistance, parenting and family reunification, life skills, faith-based and cultural support.

-There is no cost to participate in the fly-in, but participants must register in advance (see below).
+• There is no cost to participate in the fly-in, but participants must register in advance (see REGISTRATION below).

 TO REGISTER, CONTACT: advocacy@akreentry.org